 Brands and marketing agencies for years have produced work based on gut feeling.
 We simply didn’t have the data, and what we did have wasn’t readily available.
-Then we had the data — lots of it — and the rulebook changed forever.
+Then we had the data — lots of it — big and small, and the rulebook changed forever.
 Yet aside from all of the data available, you, as a business and a brand, know little about who your customers are and still operate, much of the time, in guess mode.
 But what if you could understand your customers better?
 Would you be able to appeal to them so they were happier because their needs were met, and then you were able to grow and do more of that?
 You would hands-down.

 Today we’re seeing massive shifts in the way brands and customers interact – driven by the data that’s created by the expectations of customers – customers who are continuously moved to higher standards with the solutions they have at their fingertips.
 Let’s face it: as consumers, we have access to information, products, and services faster than a drive-through.
 And this is creating a shift beyond an audience-focus but to an audience-first mentality.

 Using Data Insights, You Can Tell Better Stories